CtrlK

 Progressive Disclosure

-The content is well-structured with clear headers and logical sections, but it's a monolithic document (~300+ lines) with no references to external files.
-The pentest checklist, badge definitions, emoji reaction workflows, and detailed PR submission API calls could be split into separate reference files.
+The content is well-organized with clear headers and logical sections, but it's a monolithic ~300-line document with no references to external files.
+The pentest checklist, PR submission workflow, and detailed review dimensions could be split into separate referenced files.
 For a skill this complex, the single-file approach creates a large context load.
+However, no bundle files exist, so there's nothing to split into — but the content would benefit from it.

 2 / 3